What is the Global Terrorism Index?

 • • In 2023, the US accounted for 76% of terrorism-related deaths in Western democracies, amid a 15-year low in incidents.

-• • The epicenter of terrorism has shifted out of the Middle East and into the Central Sahel region of sub-Saharan Africa, which now accounts for over half of all deaths from terrorism.
+• • The epicentre of terrorism has shifted from the Middle East to the Central Sahel, which now accounts for over half of all deaths from terrorism.

 • • Burkina Faso suffered the worst impact from terrorism, with deaths increasing by 68% despite attacks decreasing by 17%.

-• • Iraq recorded the largest improvement in the last decade with deaths from terrorism falling by 99% since the 2007 peak, to 69 in 2023.
+• • Iraq recorded the largest improvement with deaths from terrorism falling by 99% since the 2007 peak, to 69 in 2023.

 • • The impact of terrorism has become increasingly concentrated, with ten countries accounting for 87% of total terrorism-related deaths.